 Core Web Vitals

 Core Web Vitals are a set of metrics that measure the loading performance, interactivity, and visual stability of a website.
-They will become a confirmed ranking factor for Google in 2021, so it is important for webmasters to address these areas.
+It is important for webmasters to address these areas because they are a confirmed ranking factor for Google.

 Powered by Google's Lighthouse tool, they are assessed as the Largest Contentful Paint (LCP), which judges the perceived load speed of the page, the Cumulative Layout Shift (CLS), which measures the amount of unexpected layout shift in the visible page content, and the Total Blocking Time (TBT), which is lab-based proxy that quantifies a user's experience upon their first interaction with the page.